What are you looking for?

 Now, if your credit card interest rate is higher than 10.5%, then the second mortgage will be cheaper to manage.

-Lenders may not allow for a first mortgage refinance when you already have a second loan on the same property.
-They may look out for the combined loan amount even if you refinance only the first loan.
+Lenders may not allow a first mortgage refinance when you already have a second loan on the same property.
+They may look at the combined loan amount even if you refinance only the first loan.

 Lenders may either ask you to pay off both the loans completely or pay down the second loan when you refinance.
-However, they can allow you to keep the second loan only if you can get a subordination agreement from the second mortgage lender.
+However, they may allow you to keep the second loan if you can get a subordination agreement from the second mortgage lender.

-The agreement ensures that the second loan has less priority with respect to the new refinance loan.
-Thus, you need to consult the lender offering refinance loan as to whether he will allow you to keep the second mortgage.
-You can also compare the rates on the refinance and the second loan to find out if it makes sense to keep the second mortgage and refinance the first or else refinance both into a single loan.
+This agreement ensures that the second loan has a lower priority with respect to the new refinance loan.
+Thus, you need to consult the lender offering the refinance loan as to whether they will allow you to keep the second mortgage.
+You can also compare the rates on the refinance and the second loan to find out if it makes sense to keep the second mortgage and refinance the first or refinance both into a single loan.

 8. Use Heloc to pay off credit card debts

-If you have taken out a Heloc to pay off credit card debts, check that you don't exhaust the available credit limit totally.
-You may later on find it hard to make the payments in time thereby being unable to manage it.
+If you have taken out a HELOC to pay off credit card debts, make sure that you don't completely exhaust the available credit limit.
+You may find it hard to make the payments on time.

-There may be a prepayment penalty clause associated with your second mortgage and it can cost you a lot of dollars.
-So, watch out for the penalty if you are planning to sell or refinance within a short time.
+There may be a prepayment penalty clause in the second mortgage agreement that could cost you a lot of money if you try to sell or refinance your home and pay off your mortgage early.

-Usually home equity lines of credit have life caps due to which the interest rate can go up much higher than expected and then you will have to make the payments accordingly.
-So, plan your budget and keep cash reserve so that you can use them just in time.
+Usually home equity lines of credit have life caps where the interest rate can go up much higher than you expected.
+So, plan your budget and keep a cash reserve if you need it.

 Hi! i bought a house for $1,20,000 and its appraised value is $1,70,000.
 So can i take a home equity loan on the equity, that is, $60,000 to pay down the home mortgage?will the lender allow me to take this kind of loan if I say that I shall repay the first mortgage with the equity loan?